anole-lang/anole/README.md

-# Pion
+# Amoeba
-A programming language that names Pion.
+A programming language that names Amoeba.
 ### Features
 * Cross-platform
 * Object-oriented